chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/StreamerInceptionModel.rst

 Implementation
 --------------

 ``chombo-discharge`` uses a Particle-In-Cell method to solve the inception integral.
-A particle is placed within each cell and is integrated along the electric field lines until the particle exits the domain or the ionization coefficient :math:`\alpha(E)` becomes negative.
+A particle is placed within each cell and integrated along the electric field lines until the particle exits the domain or the effective ionization coefficient :math:`\alpha(E)` becomes negative.
 The integration is executed with time step and integration algorithm specified from user input, the latter either Euler or trapezoidal integration.

-Ionization coefficient
+Effective ionization coefficient
 ----------------------

-To set the ionization coefficient, use the member function
+To set the effective ionization coefficient, use the member function

 .. code-block:: c++